 lest, when I have preached to others, I myself should become disqualified.

 “Disqualified” does not mean to lose salvation.
-This athletic term of public games means disapproved.
-The idea is to be disqualified from reward.
+This athletic term for public games means disapproved.
+The idea is to be disqualified from a reward.
 A disapproved athlete was thrown out of the stadium; he was not thrown out of life.
 In 400 years, less than 100 athletes were disqualified from the games.
 A disapproved ministry cannot stand the test of God’s evaluation.
 If God disapproves of our ministry, He will disqualify us from ministry.
 People who fail to preach to others do not go to hell.

 If we want to live a full life, we can let nothing get in the way of our objective of living our lives for the Lord.

 Goal orientation gives parameters for where we are heading.
 It gives us a way to measure how we are achieving our purpose.
 Discipline is necessary for an athlete or for us in any area of life.
 Officials disqualify a 100-yard sprinter who fouls another runner 30 yards down the track.
 God will disqualify believers from reward at the end of their spiritual race if they live lives of unconfessed sin and unresolved purpose.
 They finish the race but lose their reward.
 God will not reward Christians for their service committed while out of fellowship with Him.

 We will not lose our salvation, but we can lose the reward.
 God will give the reward on faithfulness, not fame.
 We will be greatly surprised at some unsung saint receiving massive rewards for taking her faith seriously.
 It will not matter then whether people patted us on the back not.
 We do it for the Lord and let the chips fall where they may.
 We are glad to go into training.
 We will never be sorry that we spent and were spent for the Lord Jesus.